rutendofortunate/rutendofortunate/README.md

 # Certifications (Road Map)

-A roadmap of certifications I aim to achieve or have achieved, organized by technology and subject area.
+A roadmap of certifications I aim to achieve , organized by technology and subject area.

 ## Programming Languages